 You can visit me here, in Montreal, if you want.
-It’s really a great place.
+It’s a great place.

 Rick Kaselj: I will.

-Nick Pineault: Sure, you need to come here in summer though because the weather is way too cold, -5 degree Celsius.
+Nick Pineault: Sure, you need to come here in summer though because the weather is way too cold, -5 degrees Celsius.

 My nickname is the “Nutrition Nerd.”
-Actually a lot of people started calling me this because I always have something to say about ingredients about food and I am really passionate about this stuff.
+A lot of people started calling me this because I always have something to say about ingredients in food and I am passionate about this stuff.

 People often asked me what kind of credentials I can show them or big fancy golden diplomas on my walls.
 I don’t have any of those.

-My background is communications.
-I studied 4 years in a University of Communications.
+My background is in communications.
+I studied for 4 years at the University of Communications.
 I consider myself more of a journalist than a nutrition expert per se.

 That being said, my passion lies in Nutrition.
-In the past 7 years, I studied everything that is online and read thousands of articles and books trying to decipher and to find what’s true and what’s not true about certain myths that we hear everywhere in the media.
+In the past 7 years, I studied everything online and read thousands of articles and books trying to decipher and find what’s true and what’s not true about certain myths that we hear everywhere in the media.

 I am really about trying to find what’s the deal with all of this information on the internet whether it’s true or not.

-Rick Kaselj: Last interview we talked about pain relieving foods.
-And in this video we are going to talk about fat burning foods.
-Let’s look into it and pretend that we walk into someone’s kitchen, what would be the foods that do not burn fat that are commonly seen in someone’s kitchen?
+Rick Kaselj: Last interview we talked about pain-relieving foods.
+And in this video, we are going to talk about fat-burning foods.
+Let’s look into it and pretend that we walk into someone’s kitchen, what would be the foods that do not burn fat that is commonly seen in someone’s kitchen?

-What is an example of food that is in everyone’s kitchen that does not burn fat?
+What is an example of a food that is in everyone’s kitchen that does not burn fat?